Terrev/Bionicle-Area-Editor/README.md

 ### SETUP

-- Copy the contents of \data\levels into the corresponding folder within the project's Resources folder (can copy the game's files as-is, then click and drag all of a level's BLKs onto the extractor script, then delete the BLKs... or whatever works for you)
+- Copy the contents of \data\levels into the corresponding folder within the project's Resources folder (can copy the game's files as-is, then click and drag all of a level's BLKs onto the extractor script, then delete the BLKs... or copy right from the blockfiles folder in the main repo... or whatever works for you)
 - Same goes for \data\characters if you'd like
 - To prep an area for loading, select all the Xs and drag them onto LOMNTool to convert them to .dae
 - To make sure the models can link to the textures correctly, make sure the folder with the textures (lev#) is imported/processed before converting the Xs to dae